hugochang1/Tutorial/Spec/USB/NCM/readme.md

 # NTB format support
 - 16-bit NTB structures is mandatory
 - 32-bit NTB structures is optional
-# Ethernet frame Datagram Maximum Size
+# Ethernet Frame Datagram Maximum Size
 - the device tells the host wMaxSegmentSize e in the Ethernet Networking Functional Descriptor
 - the host shall not select a size larger than the device can support
 - four-byte CRCs are not included in the maximum size